The Chaser's War on Everything: Current affairs programs

 Current affairs programs, notably Channel 7's Today Tonight and Channel 9's A Current Affair, have run pieces critical of The Chaser team.
 A Current Affair ran segments covering rumours of the program moving to a commercial network, and the use of Osama bin Laden for humour, highlighting dangerous stunts and overstepping the mark.

 Today Tonight ran segments demonstrating contrivances in Chaser's stunts and criticising their breakthrough of APEC's security.
-However, when Today Tonight asked if they could follow The Chaser team on one of their stunts, The Chaser agreed.
+When Today Tonight asked if they could follow The Chaser team on one of their stunts, The Chaser agreed.
 The Chaser chose a stunt that would embarrass the Channel 7 television program.
-They did so by having a "Meakin Booze Bus"; in reference to Channel 7 boss Peter Meakin, who had recently been convicted of driving whilst under the influence of alcohol.
+They did so by having a "Meakin Booze Bus"; in reference to Channel 7 boss Peter Meakin, who had recently been convicted of driving while under the influence of alcohol.
 In the shoot, The Chaser members repeatedly raised the topic of Peter Meakin to reporter James Thomas.
 It was revealed later that The Chaser did eventually answer enough of Thomas' questions so that Today Tonight received what they wanted, but Today Tonight did not end up running that footage.
 Channel 7 broadcast scenes that they judged made the Chaser crew look arrogant, although it was stated in The Chaser's season 2 DVD commentary that James Thomas later called The Chaser team and apologised for the way Today Tonight depicted them in the report.

 Channel 7 began airing repeats of The Chaser in September 2011.